Broadway Golf Club

 Broadway Golf Club is one of the Cotwold’s best-kept secrets.
 Established in 1895 and moved to its present location in 1901, there are beautiful views from the course’s elevated position across the Vale of Evesham to the Malvern Hills and the Black Mountains.

-MacKenzie & Simpson at Broadway Golf Club
+MacKenzie & Simpson at Broadway Golf Club?

 Although Broadway Golf Club has 18 holes, play it as a nine-holer.
 Why?
-Six of the opening nine holes are the handiwork of Alister MacKenzie and Tom Simpson.
-The front 9 was set in 1911 and altered by Alister MacKenzie in 1929.
-Tom Simpson again modified it shortly thereafter.
-Alister MacKenzie’s greens are found on holes 2, 3, 4, and 5.
-Tom Simpson’s additions to the course are played on holes 8 and 9.
+Legend has it that six of the opening nine holes are the handiwork of Alister MacKenzie.
+The front 9 was set in 1911 and allegedly altered by Alister MacKenzie in 1929.
+Some claim Alister MacKenzie's greens are found on holes 2, 3, 4, and 5.
+The problem?
+None of it is true!

 Broadway Golf Club & Common Land Gems